Nikhil-2x/Image-editor/readme.md

 - Responsive design with animations.
 - Feedback Form:
   - Collect user feedback with details like name, email, and feedback message.
-  - Store feedback securely in a MySQL database.
+  - Feedback is securely stored in MongoDB Atlas.
-  - Admin page to view all feedback
 - Security:
-  - Credentials for MySQL are stored in a .env file using python-dotenv.
+  - MongoDB credentials are stored in a .env file using python-dotenv.

 ## Setup